dankamongmen/notcurses/README.md

   specified Terminfo entry, it will refuse to start, and you will [not be going to space today](https://xkcd.com/1133/).

+* Notcurses queries the terminal on startup, enabling some advanced features based on the determined terminal (and even version).
+Basic capabilities, however, are taken from Terminfo.
+So if you have, say, Kitty, but `TERM=vt100`, you're going to be able to draw RGBA bitmap graphics, but be able to use the alternate screen (despite the latter being supported by every Kitty version).
+So `TERM` and an up-to-date Terminfo database remain important.

 * Ensure your `LANG` environment variable is set to a UTF8-encoded locale, and that this locale has been generated.
 This usually means `"[language]_[Countrycode].UTF-8"`, i.e. `en_US.UTF-8`.
 The first part